NicAOB97/NicAOB97/README.md

 # 👋 Hi, I’m @NicAOB97, you can call me Nic
 - 👩🏽 I go by the pronouns: she/her
-- 👀 I’m interested in Effective Altruism
+- 👀 I’m interested in Ethical AI
 - 🌱 I’m currently developing skills in ...
 Data Science
 - 💞️ I’m looking to work on ...
 Machine Learning projects